Josephvs96/BluePeak-Budget-Backend/README.md

     - message field with the a success message

 - /login
+  - POST : Sends a login request to check if the user exists and if the provided cridentials are correct.
-  - POST : _make sure to include the following json object in request body:_
+     _make sure to include the following json object in request body:_
     ```javascript
     {
      "email":"YOUR_EMAIL",